 Tom Francis: The immersive part and the sim part are the two parts that you kind of carried over to Gone Home, right?
 Gone Home was not an emergent combat game, but it was immersive, and it was a sim, and you put a surprising amount of effort into making sure that you could interact with the world around you in a way that would realistically make sense, even though that wasn't core to the story.

 Steve: Yeah, there's this feeling I think that immersive sims are about having this consistent ruleset of how the world works and how you work within it.
 So yeah, if we're making a game about exploring a house, you need to be able to open the cabinets and turn the lights off and on and kind of exist as an intentional agent within that space, even if it isn't about controlling AI to fight each other.

-Ricardo Bare is currently lead designer on Arkane's upcoming immersive sim Prey.
-He previously directed DIshonored's DLC and was a designer on Deus Ex and Deus Ex: Invisible War.
+Ricardo Bare was lead designer on Arkane's immersive sim Prey.
+He previously directed Dishonored's DLC and was a designer on Deus Ex and Deus Ex: Invisible War.